rkulla/vimogen/README.md

-Requiring zero-configuration, vimogen is essentially a Pathogen bundle manager _(you are using <a href="https://github.com/tpope/vim-pathogen/">Pathogen</a> aren't you?)_ that manages the installing/deleting/updating/synchronizing of all your Vim plugins.
+Requiring zero-configuration, vimogen is essentially a Pathogen bundle manager _(you are using <a href="https://github.com/tpope/vim-pathogen/">Pathogen</a> aren't you?)_ that manages the installing/deleting/updating of all your Vim plugins.

 I created Vimogen because many plugins that I use, such as vim-rails, syntastic and snipMate-snippets, get new changes all of the time and I wanted an easy way to keep my copies up-to-date.
 I also wanted something that didn't clutter up my vimrc file.
-And I really wanted something super easy to use and to allow me synchronize all of my plugins and color schemes across my different machines.

 How Vimogen works...